KarMiles/polish-girl-painting/README.md

 ### **Feature 3.
 Home page**

 On home page user is welcomed with a hero picture whose goal is to draw attention and set a scene and mood of the site.
-In the middle of the hero page is a semi-transparent section with titles of blog entries the owner maked as highlights.
-Also, on small screens the logo-styled artit's name is moved here from the top navigation bar.
+In the middle of the hero page is a semi-transparent section with titles of blog entries the owner marked as highlights.
+Also, on small screens the logo-styled artist's name is moved here from the top navigation bar.
 To continue on to the content user can either click one of the links on the navigation bar or click one of the highlighted post titles in the welcome box.
 Scrolling down will result in showing the footer.

 <br>